 You should never provide any detailed information regarding your injury until you have fully recovered and undergone all treatments prescribed by a medical practitioner.

-The initial information you should provide should be as a basic and broad as possible and never provide details of the full extent of your injuries or your prognosis for treatment and recovery.
+The initial information you should provide should be as basic and broad as possible and never provide details of the full extent of your injuries or your prognosis for treatment and recovery.

 Only after you have recovered from your injuries and understand the full cost of your treatment should you speak with an adjuster regarding a claim.
 You should then provide a medical description of your injuries in writing from your attending medical practitioner.